 Aging and heredity are primary factors in the development of diverticulosis and diverticulitis, but diet also plays a role.
-Eating a diet low in fiber and high in refined foods can greatly increase the risk.
-Indeed, in Western societies, an estimated 10% of people over 40 eventually develop diverticulosis; the figure reaches 50% in people over 60.
+Eating a diet low in fiber and high in refined foods may increase the risk.
+Indeed, in Western societies, an estimated 10% of people over 40 eventually develop diverticulosis; the figure reaches at least 50% in people over 60.
 Diverticulitis will occur in about 10%-25% of those with diverticulosis.

 Though it hasn't been proven, some researchers think that if you are often constipated and usually strain when you have a bowel movement, you may create enough pressure in the intestinal walls to weaken them and begin the development of diverticular pouches.
 Another school of thought is that not enough fiber in the diet is responsible.
 The lack of fiber leads to increased bowel wall strain to move stool through the colon.
 That then causes increased local pressures that lead to the formation of pouches at weak points in the colon wall.
-If the diverticula then become filled with fecal material or with undigested food, they are vulnerable to bacterial infection, which can result in diverticulitis.
+The increased pressure along with undigested food caught in these pouches can erode the diverticular wall, causing inflammation and possible bacterial infection, which can result in diverticulitis.

 How Are Diverticulosis and Diverticulitis Diagnosed?